dscape/rewrite/README.md

 ####  ✔ 1.7. resources
 So far all the features have been for handling a single case.
 However it's often the case when you want to perform all CRUD (Create, Read, Update, Delete) actions on a single resource, e.g. you want to create, read, update and delete users.
 RESTful architectures normally map those actions to HTTP verbs such as GET, PUT, POST and DELETE.

-When you create a resource in `rewrite` you expose all these actions as follows:
+When you create a resource in `rewrite` you expose these actions as follows:

 <table>
   <tr>